by Richard Winterton

 If you have other suggestions or questions on how to write mobile devices or how to write applications on memory-constrained devices, your comments are very much appreciated.

 The source code for the platform discovery features found in this Google Gadget is available as a code sample download.
 This C++ source code and COM object lets you reproduce the battery, disk, processor and connectivity functionality in your own code.
-An alternative approach is to adopt the more fully fledged Intel Mobile Platform SDK, an open source project that also provides a pluggable extensibility framework around these features.

 About the Author